payamfaryadras/SOLID-Principles/README.md

 # SOLID-Principles
-SOLID Principles in java with examples
+SOLID Principles in Kotlin with examples